Best Budget Mechanical Keyboards 2024

 No wrist rest

-Mechanical keyboards with low-profile switches can come at a premium, but the MSI Vigor GK50 Low Profile (along with the full-sized switch version on this page) offers one of the best budget mechanical keyboard experiences and is on sale right now for about $45.
+Mechanical keyboards with low-profile switches can come at a premium, but the MSI Vigor GK50 Low Profile offers one of the best budget mechanical keyboard experiences.
 It competes well against pricey keyboards and particularly excels in typing.
 Its low profile Kailh Choc switches bring back memories of typewriters with its shamelessly loud clicks.
 We also liked the fast response, which made our fingers want to get moving even faster.

 It’s not the perfect keyboard.
 In fact, we found the stiffer shift key to be a hindrance and the stiffer spacebar to affect our ability to use it rapidly while gaming.
 On top of this, the accompanying software doesn’t download properly at the moment, so RGB and other customization is limited.

-However, this clacker has the speedy switches that gamers need with a design they like, plus a typing experience that made us feel nostalgic and eager to get to work.
+However, this clacker has the speedy switches that gamers need, a gamer-oriented design, and a typing experience that made us feel nostalgic and eager to start working.

 Read: MSI Vigor GK50 Low Profile review